Vendor Privacy Notice

 - Data concerning sex life or sexual orientation.

-We will only disclose your personal data to third parties where required by law or to our employees, contractors, designated agents, or third-party service providers who require such information to assist us with administering the supplier/vendor relationship with you, including third-party service providers who provide services to us or on our behalf.
-Third-party service providers may include, but are not limited to, data storage or hosting providers.
+We will only disclose your personal data to third parties where allowed by law.
+Third-party service providers may include, but are not limited to, data storage or hosting providers, our employees, contractors, designated agents, or third-party service providers.
 These third-party service providers may be located outside of your home jurisdiction.

-We require all our third-party service providers, by written contract, to implement appropriate security measures to protect your personal data consistent with our policies and any data security obligations applicable to us as your supplier.
+Whenever we share your personal data with a third party, we require all our third-party service providers, by written contract, to act in accordance with the GDPR.
 We do not permit our third-party service providers to process your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes in accordance with our instructions.

-We may also disclose your personal data for the following additional purposes where permitted or required by applicable law:
+With regard to purposes, we may also disclose your personal data for the following purposes:

 - To other members of our group of companies (including outside of your home jurisdiction) for the purposes set out in this Privacy Notice and as necessary to perform our contract with you.